ankushrai999/C_Programs/README.md

-# C_Programs
+# C Programs

 Happy Hacktober! :octocat:

-This is a beginner friendly repository made specifically for Hacktoberfest that helps you get your first PR.
+This is a beginner friendly repository made specially for Hacktoberfest that helps you get your first PR.
 The programs are written in C and compiled using GCC.
 To run the programs in TurboC++ read port_to_turboC.md

 ## How to contribute to this repository